adriacv17/buzzline-02-vega/README.md

 For detailed instructions, see:

 - [SETUP-KAFKA](docs/SETUP-KAFKA.md) (all machines)

 ## Task 2.
-Copy This Example Project & Rename

-Copy/fork this project into your GitHub account and create your own version of this project to run and experiment with.
-Name it `buzzline-02-yourname` where yourname is something unique to you.
-Follow the instructions in [FORK-THIS-REPO.md](https://github.com/denisecase/buzzline-01-case/blob/main/docs/FORK-THIS-REPO.md)).

-## Task 3.
 Manage Local Project Virtual Environment

-Follow the instructions in [MANAGE-VENV.md](https://github.com/denisecase/buzzline-01-case/blob/main/docs/MANAGE-VENV.md) to:
 1. Create your .venv
 2. Activate .venv
 3. Install the required dependencies using requirements.txt.

-## Task 4.
+## Task 3.
 Start a Kafka Producer

 Producers generate streaming data for our topics.